bliu-22/android-mvvm-d1ctionary/README.md

 ![Alt text](screenshots/priority.gif)

 ## Technical stuffs
 - Built with MVVM(Model-View-ViewModel) architectural pattern which separates UI, business logic and data.
-The UI contains minimal business logic and doesn't directly interact with the datasource.
+The UI contains minimal business logic and doesn't directly interact with the data source.
 Instead it observes Livedata and updates in real time.
 Viewmodels handle the logic and interact with the data layer where the repository fetch data from either network or local database.
 This way when UI gets destroyed during configuration changes and data remains unaffected.
 - Followed single-source-of-truth principle.
 The data always comes from the local database.
 When a query is made, it first checks if data exists locally, if not it then fetches from network and stores the data into local cache, where the data then gets sent to the UI as livedata.
 - Room persistence library used for local data caching.
 - Retrofit used for fectching data from REST API